Tony Duvert: Critical recognition

-Thanks to Roland Barthes, Duvert achieved public recognition in 1973 with his novel Paysage de fantaisie (Strange Landscape), which won the Prix Médicis, and was greeted warmly by critics.
+Thanks to Roland Barthes's support, Duvert achieved public recognition in 1973 with his novel Paysage de fantaisie (Strange Landscape), which won the Prix Médicis, and was greeted warmly by critics.
 For Claude Mauriac the book revealed "gifts and art that the word talent is not enough to express".

 In 1974, Duvert expounded his ideology at length in Le Bon Sexe Illustré (Good Sex Illustrated) in which he sharply criticised sex education and the modern western family.
 Critics praised its humour and his ability to observe the pretences of bourgeois society.

-With his literary prize money, Duvert moved to Morocco, an experience which resulted in his next novel Journal D'un Innocent, (Journal of an Innocent) published in 1976.
-Disillusioned by its society, he moved to Thore la Rochette, before settling in Tours.
-His next novel Quand Mourut Jonathan (When Jonathan Died), published in 1978, was inspired by an earlier vacation with a neglected boy.
+Duvert used his literary prize money to move to Morocco, where he lived for about a year.
+He spent part of his time there pursuing and having sex with local teenage boys.
+His next novel Journal d'un Innocent (Journal of an Innocent) published in 1976, was a thinly fictionalized depiction of this experience.
+Having exhausted his money, he returned to France in late 1975, eventually settling in Tours.

+His next novel Quand Mourut Jonathan (When Jonathan Died), published in 1978, was partially autobiographical.
+In 1973, a neglectful mother had entrusted Duvert with her son for the summer; Duvert then abused the boy.
+He subsequently wrote the novel about what was, in his view, a tragic love story.
+Gilles Sebhan, Duvert's biographer, later established that the story was based on real events and that the boy had died of an overdose during the 1980s.

-Despite his productivity and critical success, Duvert had not achieved the public success he hoped for.
+Despite receiving praise from critics, Duvert had not achieved the commercial success he hoped for.
 To reach a wider audience and raise awareness of his ideas, he decided to write a novel that would incorporate his favourite themes while being less sexually explicit and written in a classic form.
 The result was L'Île Atlantique (1979, published in English as Atlantic Island in 2017), which received critical raves and sold somewhat better than his previous works.